-One set up that proved to really work was the XF10-24mm and the X-T1 on a monopod fired via wireless triggers.
+Over the following days we had the luxury of time around this incredible herd which allowed me to experiment with different set ups.
+One that proved to really work was the XF10-24mm and the X-T1 on a monopod fired via wireless triggers.
 Using the electronic shutter mode meant that I could have the camera really close to the elephants with no sound being produced so they stayed nice and calm.
 I couldn’t have done this with an SLR or in mechanical shutter mode.
 Using that set up on a monopod meant that I could shoot from a really low (or high) angle and still stay on my feet incase I needed to move.
-The tilting screen meant that I could see exactly what was in the frame and I used continuous auto focus as I trusted it to keep the focus on the subject. the wide perspective really worked well with these large animals, they may be called pygmy elephants but the adults still stand 2.5 meters tall!
+The camera was allowed closer to the animals than I was, which meant the elephants filled the 10mm frame!
+The tilting screen meant that I could see exactly what was in the frame and I used continuous auto focus as I trusted it to keep the focus on the subject. the 10mm perspective really worked well with these large animals, they may be called pygmy elephants but the adults still stand 2.5 meters tall!
 The other advantage of this lens was the OIS which worked fantastically.
 Considering I was holding the camera on the end of a 1.5 meter poll, in a busy environment and still getting sharp photos at 1/60sec is a testament to the OIS.

 However when the conditions were particularly gloomy and I didn’t want to push the camera past ISO3200 (ISO6400 is fine but on this occasion I decided not to) I switched to the ever-present XF16mm and utilised the F1.4 aperture.
 Though the angle of view was much narrower the benefit of the faster shutter speed was huge.
 This was particularly important as when the sun was shinning it would often create very strong dappled light which would often result in blown highlights.
 As a result the best results were usually from overcast conditions as it meant that everything was correctly exposed, but this meant there was less light available.